Bachelor of Science in Financial Planning and Wealth Management

 ACCT, BUAD, ENTR, FINC or MISY elective

-After graduating in 2018, 100% of Lerner’s financial planning & wealth management graduates were employed (earning a median starting salary of $52,714) or pursuing further education.
+After graduating in 2019, 98% of Lerner’s financial planning & wealth management graduates were employed (earning a mean starting salary of $52,109) or pursuing further education.
 For more information on career resources please visit the Lerner Career Services Center.

 Some of the top employers of Lerner’s financial planning & wealth management graduates include: